This post contains affiliate links. Upon purchase, I earn a small commission at no extra cost to you.

 My list – I save safe looking (or reported safe) rentals/bnbs and hotels here.
 This is my personal list so only I know who recommended each place and when.
 I used this when working with clients but it’s public for anyone else that wants to make use of it.
 My Pinterest page also has lists of new hotels in some big cities.

 Environmental Health Bulletin – a monthly email newsletter that lists safer housing for sale or rent.
 To sign up email [email protected]

 My post on Emergency Housing provides some DIY emergency shelter ideas.

-Natural Beauty and Cleaning Products
+Safe Beauty and Cleaning Products

 Toxic, Heal Your Body by Neil Nathan MD – Most popular current book on treating mold illness.

 Full list of doctors who treat mold illness.

 A Roadmap to Treating CFS – A detailed updated website on treatments for CFS.

 Gupta Treatment Program – I have watched many recover from using limbic retraining or CFS, MCS and Mold Sensitivity.
 I recommend finding mold-safe housing first.